 York is renowned for Vikings and the stunning buildings, such as the York Minster Cathedral and even the train station.
-However, if you fancy discovering a hidden gem amongst the architecture, then why not visit the Bar Convent Hotel and its now not-so-secret chapel tucked away inside.
+However, if you fancy discovering a hidden gem amongst the architecture, then why not visit the Bar Convent Hotel and its not-so-secret chapel tucked away inside.
 While this is now a hotel, it’s also one of England’s oldest working convents, having been founded in 1686 and it’s still going.
-The chapel itself is both ornate and humble but comes complete with a Priest hole, that was once used to hide Priests from persecution.
+The chapel itself is both ornate and humble but comes complete with a priest hole, which was once used to hide priests from persecution.

-If hidden chapels aren’t for you, then why not talk a walk around the city parameter, via the wall.
+If hidden chapels aren’t for you, then why not take a walk around the city perimeter, via the wall.
 The medieval walls of York offer the longest stretch of preserved boundary building work in the UK.
-It’ll take you roughly 2 hours to complete the full circuit, but you can opt for shorter routes as well.
-The walls are generally open from sunrise to sunset, which means that opening time varies depending on the season.
+It’ll take you roughly two hours to complete the full circuit, but you can opt for shorter routes as well.
+The walls are generally open from sunrise to sunset, which means that opening times vary depending on the season.
 This is a fantastic way to view the whole of the city and keep on top of your steps too!

 One of the most popular attractions is punting on the River Cam.
 If you’ve never done it before, then you can book onto one of the many guided punts.
 Alternatively, you can purchase a variety of edible delights from the city market and head down to the river for a picnic made for two.

-If you and your Bo want to try something different on your city break, then why not join the Circus for the evening?
+If you and your beau want to try something different on your city break, then why not join the circus for the evening?
 The Cambridge Community Circus opens its doors every Sunday evening for people to try their hand at juggling, balance or aerial skills.
-The Circus is slightly out of town, but can easily be accessed on foot, bus or even via the most popular mode of transport – the bicycle.
+The circus is slightly out of town, but can easily be accessed on foot or bus.

 Bath is also home to the Theatre Royal, which was built in 1805 and is thought to be one of the oldest working theatres in the UK.
 The playhouse offers a full variety of shows to enjoy, and afterwards, why not pop next door and enjoy a bite to eat at the Garrick’s Head pub.